i9Workshop/Projects-Microchip-XC8/PIC16F/README.md

 ## 2. Create Delay Function

-* This function will be used in many applications.
+* This function will be used in many applications for this tutorial.
 <br/>

 * Use NOP( ) instruction in for loop instruction for predictable desired delay duration.